 2. Select your postage provider (from the left-side menu).
 If you don't see your provider on the left side, you can just check the box for your provider under "Active Providers" and it will display on the left side menu.

-3. Click the link in "Label format settings are configured through Defaults-YourProvider."
+3. Click the link in Base Defaults Defaults-[YourProvider]."
 (In this example, we are using Defaults-FedEx.)

 4. Scroll to find the Labels section (on the Shipping Profile screen that appears).